Turbulent processes and mean-field dynamo: Mean-field dynamo models

 It should be noted that stellar convection might well have convection zones with slightly subadiabatic stratification in some layers.
 In those cases, the enthalpy flux can no longer be transported entirely by the mean entropy gradient, but there can be an extra term that is nowadays called the Deardorff term; see \cite{Deardorff72}.
 Such convection can be driven through the rapid cooling in the surface layers and is therefore sometimes referred to as entropy rain \cite{B16}.
 It is useful to stress that the Deardorff term is distinct from the usual overshoot, because there the enthalpy flux points downward, while entropy rain still produces an outward enthalpy flux.
 It is instead more similar to semiconvection.

-\textbf{Boundary conditions.} At the bottom of the tachocline, $r_{\rm i}=0.68\,R$ we put the solid body rotation and the perfect conductor boundary conditions.
-Following to the MESA solar interior model we put the bottom of the convection zone to $r_{\rm b}=0.728\,R$.
-At this boundary we fix the total heat flux, $F_{\rm r}^{\rm conv}+F_{\rm r}^{\rm rad}={\displaystyle \frac{L_{\star}\left(r_{b}\right)}{4\pi r_{b}^{2}}}$.
-We introduce the decrease factor of $\exp\left(-100\,z/R\right)$ for all turbulent coefficients (except the eddy viscosity and eddy diffusivity), where $z$ is the distance from the bottom of the convection zone.
-The decrease of the eddy viscosity and eddy diffusivity is confined by one order of magnitude for the numerical stability.
-At the top, $r_{\rm t}=0.99\,R$ we employ the stress free and black body radiating boundary.
-Following ideas of \citet{Moss1992} we formulate the top boundary condition in the form that allows penetration of the toroidal magnetic field to the surface:
+\textbf{Boundary conditions.} At the bottom of the tachocline, $r_{\rm i}=0.68\,R$, we assume solid body rotation and perfect conductor boundary conditions.
+Following to the MESA solar interior model, we put the bottom of the convection zone to $r_{\rm b}=0.728\,R$.
+At this boundary we fix the total heat flux, $F_{\rm r}^{\rm conv}+F_{\rm r}^{\rm rad}=L_{\star}(r_{b})/4\pi r_{b}^{2}$.
+We introduce the decrease by $\exp\left(-100\,z/R\right)$ for all turbulent coefficients (except the eddy viscosity and eddy diffusivity), where $z$ is the distance from the bottom of the convection zone.
+The decrease of the eddy viscosity and eddy diffusivity is at most one order of magnitude for numerical stability.
+The meridional circulation is restricted to the convection zone.
+Therefore, we put the azimuthal component of the large-scale vorticity to zero, i.e., we set $\mathrm{\overline{\omega}}=0$ at $r_{\rm b}$.
+At the top, $r_{\rm t}=0.99\,R$, we employ a stress free and black body radiating boundary.
+Following ideas of \citet{Moss1992}, we formulate the top boundary condition in a form that allows penetration of the toroidal magnetic field to the surface: